Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Like Yohan, E.J.
 Koh is dominated by words.
 In her memoir, The Magical Language of Others (Asia by the Book, November 2020), she describes her life, lived in four languages, English, Korean, Japanese, and poetry.
 “Languages,” she says, “as they open you, can also allow you to close.”

-In her first novel, Koh lets the language of poetry open windows and then it slams them shut.
+In her first novel, Koh lets the language of poetry open windows and then she slams them shut.
 Six characters are partially revealed in The Liberators but none of them are as fully realized as the images that surround them.
 In a gorgeous section entitled Animal Kingdom, Yohan’s grandson is given a dog, “a bright and curious joy,” that’s “joined to the boy like a wish.”
 Later the boy is united with the woman he will marry in “the elaborate braid of our bodies.”
 Trapped in poetry, he and the other five characters that fill these pages remain “shadows that flew up and shattered across the ceiling.”
 Each of them is truncated by subtlety, as if they were created to convey Koh’s language rather than the reversal that would have given them life.
 They are pieces in a jigsaw puzzle, given just enough definition to merge into a whole pattern.

 “Why visit the past, why go digging up its grave?” asks the man who dreams of Korea as a tiger, complete and undivided.
 Yohan’s daughter answers him by embracing the present in another country, unified with her North Korean daughter-in-law, a conclusion that escapes cliche because Koh has clothed it in poetry.~Janet Brown